Are you relying on poor data? What are “red flags” of potential underlying data quality problems? And...how should you respond?

 Insights, knowledge, and information are needed to inform operational, tactical, and strategic decision-making processes.
 High-quality data and reports need to be accessible to all staff via self-service tools that do not require technical skills to use.

-Sending every marketing piece to all of your members or to your entire database of names is still all too common.
-Some associations continue to do this because they are unable to effectively segment their lists to personalize content to the right audiences.
+Sending every marketing piece to every member or your entire database is still all too common.
+If you can't effectively segment your contact lists, then you can't tailor and personalize content to the audience.

-When you peek under the hood of AMS systems, many times you find demographics and interest fields that are empty or contain archaic information.
+When you peek under the hood of AMS systems, you'll often find missing or archaic information in demographics and interest fields.

 A lack of a coordinated approach to data collection is to blame.
-Event registration forms collect tons of useful data but many times cannot be easily imported into the AMS for a variety of reasons.
+Event registration forms collect tons of useful data that often cannot be easily imported into the AMS for a variety of reasons.
 These issues may be straightforward to solve but take planning and coordination across several departments.

 You can outline when and where you hope to collect key demographic data by mapping a member’s journey from recruitment through the membership onboarding process.
 Information gleaned about members' interests can be used to segment lists for the promotion of products and to feature the most relevant resources in the delivery of member touchpoints.